lizeth45/Listen-Up/README.md

 ## Frameworks
 In my project I used SwiftUI to design my interfaces and AVKit to playing sounds during the test.

+## Design
+All my icons and images were created with Canva, a free design tool.

 ## Video tutorial